nfrechette/nfrechette.github.io/_posts/2015-05-21-linear_allocator.md

 layout: post
 title: Linear allocator
 ---
 The first memory allocator we will cover is by far the simplest and serves as an introduction to the material.
-Today we cover the [linear memory allocator](https://github.com/nfrechette/gin/blob/master/include/gin/linear_allocator.h).
+Today we cover the linear memory allocator ([code](https://github.com/nfrechette/gin/blob/master/include/gin/linear_allocator.h)).

 ### How it works